Lucia's Blog: 2022-07-10

 4. Have a gentle disposition and willingness to teach the Truth.

-6. The Lord’s servant must meekly correct those that oppose him.
+6. The Lord’s servant must meekly correct those who oppose him.
 To be "meek" (praus) means to be gentle, kind, mild, humble, soft, and have a forgiving disposition toward others.
 It shows humility.
-Both Jesus (cf. Matt.
+Jesus (cf. Matt.
 11:29) and Moses (cf. Numb.
 12:3) were meek.
 Those who are meek are patient with others.
 Paul stresses that the "Lord's servant" must deal humbly, gently, and patiently with those who oppose him.
 Those of opposite opinions and different religious backgrounds or beliefs.

 • Repentance Leading to The Knowledge of The Truth: